usememos/memos/README.md

 - 📜 Plain textarea first and support some useful Markdown syntax
 - 👥 Set memo private or public to others
 - 🧑‍💻 RESTful API for self-service
-- 📋 Embed memos on other sites using iframes
+- 📋 Embed memos on other sites using iframe
 - #️⃣ Hashtags for organizing memos
 - 📆 Interactive calendar view
 - 💾 Easy data migration and backups